heattard/geo-python/source/exercises/set-up-github.md

 6. I will receive an email inviting me to the repository.
 Once I accept, I will have access to your repo.
 This is how I will see your completed exercises.

-## Exercise 4 - Set up SSH with github
+## Task 4 - Set up SSH with github
 These directions are based on [these github directions to generate a key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [these directions to add teh SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 1. In your terminal past this text: `ssh-keygen -t ed25519 -C "your_email@example.com"`